 Location and highlights of the Richmond-San Rafael Bridge access improvements

-Drivers and people on bicycles will see major improvements on the Richmond-San Rafael Bridge, according to a plan to expand the eastbound shoulder into a working traffic lane during evening rush hour.
+Drivers have seen major improvements through the Richmond-San Rafael Bridge corridor, following work to expand the eastbound shoulder into a working traffic lane during evening rush hour.
 Bicyclists, when the multi-year project is done, will be able to use the upper deck to continue their jaunts on the Bay Trail, which circles most of the 500 miles of San Francisco coastline.
 Mark Jones has more.

 Chris Lillie, Senior Project Delivery Manager